 NGT issues instructions on its functioning from May 4

-New Delhi, Apr 29: The National Green Tribunal Tuesday issued instructions regarding its functioning from May 4, when the Covid-19 lockdown is slated to be relaxed, stating that the Chairperson, Members and officers (Deputy Registrars and above) will attend the Office with 100 per cent attendance.
+New Delhi, Apr 29: The National Green Tribunal (NGT) on Tuesday issued instructions regarding its functioning from May 4, when the Covid-19 lockdown is slated to be relaxed, stating that the Chairperson, Members and officers (Deputy Registrars and above) will attend the Office with 100 per cent attendance.

 As for the remaining staff, up to 33 per cent of the strength will physically attend the office as separately notified from time to time, the NGT said.